How to Bring a Dog to the USA: Vaccines & Paperwork

 The regulations to import a dog to the USA are controlled by multiple departments as well as the state that you’re travelling to, meaning you need to check multiple sources of information.

 There are two US government departments that control the regulations for dogs entering the USA are, so there are two main websites that you need to check for the latest rules.
-Make sure you check the website of both the US Department of Agriculture Animal and Planet Health Inspection Service (or USDA APHIS for short) and the Centers for Disease Control and Prevention (or CDC for short).
+Make sure you check the website of both the Centers for Disease Control and Prevention (or CDC for short) and the US Department of Agriculture Animal and Planet Health Inspection Service (or USDA APHIS for short).

 Additional requirements may also apply for pets being imported for resale, including adoptions, and working dogs, and are outside the scope of this article.